USBMenus/ClassEditor/README.md

 Edit Classes Without Restrictions

-Download the latest version from the [Releases](https://github.com/usbmenus/classeditor/releases) tab
+you can download the latest version from the [Releases](https://github.com/usbmenus/classeditor/releases) tab

 Note: items that need a wildcard to be used will not stick unless you have that wildcard